pockethub/PocketHub/README.md

 GitHub didn't want to maintain the app anymore, so it's been released to the community and maintained as a public project.
 We are actively working towards a re-release to the Play Store, and this app will be the spiritual successor to the original GitHub app.
+Hope you all will be as satisfied as before.

 > What's PocketHub?